McLean Hospital – 115 Mill Street, Belmont, MA 02478

 Family involvement is encouraged and with the permission of the patient, family members are included in assessment, care, and aftercare planning.
 We also offer support and education, including a family support group in Proctor House every Monday evening for families of McLean Hospital patients.

-We work in conjunction with a broad range of programs across the Division of Alcohol and Drug Abuse in order to provide comprehensive substance use treatment for patients at every level of care, from intensive inpatient detoxification to individual and group outpatient therapy offered by McLean’s Adult Outpatient Services.
+We work in conjunction with a broad range of programs across the Substance Use Disorders Division in order to provide comprehensive substance use treatment for patients at every level of care, from intensive inpatient detoxification to individual and group outpatient therapy offered by McLean’s Adult Outpatient Services.